 Light Fastness Rating: Key Top ^ Page Top^

 The light fastness rating can only be a general guide, when available, i have used the ASTM rating or manufacturers literature to arrive at this figure.
 The ASTM has not rated all pigments, and I believe will no longer be rating pigments.
 For that reason the rating in this database will not always be the ASTM rating but a rating culled from other sources, most importantly manufactures literature.
 The ASTM ratings have a 5 increment scale and the blue-wool scale is 8, in this database lightfastness ratings have been condensed or averaged to a less specific 4 designations.
 Very often, pigments in tints are less light fast and this should be taken into account when determining if a pigment or paint will meet your needs.
 I can can not cover every possible paint, binder, or pigment formulation in this chart as it would take too much time and space.
-There are so many variables as to make this designation, in this database, of only marginal use.
 In particular the quality of the actual pigment manufacture has much influence on a pigments fastness to light, heat and other chemicals.
 Additives, binder, and many other factors all have a influence on light fastness or fastness to other environmental influences.
 Whether a paint is watercolor, oil color, tempera, etc. has an effect on light fastness.
 Varnishes and other treatments to the painting surface or support can have an influence too.
 The only way to be sure, is to make your own tests on the paint or pigment you have.
 Reference the following: (ASTM D4303 - 10,

 Standard Test Methods for Lightfastness of Colorants Used in Artists' Materials, or ASTM D01.57, the Subcommittee on Artists' Materials doc here, opens new window); or this (AMIEN.org Thread - opens new window).
 Blue Wool Scale will be given when known, but be aware that these may be from tests on a single formulation, and may not be the same for all brands or binders.